PortugalOfficial Name: Portuguese Republic

 Subway (Metro): Thirty-one of Lisbon Metro’s 52 stations offer full accessibility to people with disabilities.
 There are no reduced fares for passengers with disabilities.
 There are, however, elevators and moving walkways at main stations that provide access from the platform to street level, as well as payment machines adapted for passengers with disabilities and/or visual impairment.
 Passengers with visual disabilities can travel with their guide dogs as long as their service animals are leashed and muzzled.
 Check Lisbon Metro’s website for more information.

 Porto’s new metro system affords accessibility for passengers with disabilities system-wide with a network of elevators, ramps, and spaces for wheelchairs onboard metro cars.
-Check Porto Metro’s website for more information about accessibility available only in Portuguese.
+Check Porto Metro’s website for more information about accessibility.